ryan-haskell/elm-graphql-server/README.md

 Luckily for us, all our resolvers can access [an `info` argument for the GraphQL query](https://graphql.org/learn/execution/#root-fields-resolvers).
 This allows us to perform these queries in bulk– using a similar approach to Facebook's DataLoader!

-If the answer is yes, we use SQL's `IN` keyword to fetch author information for all 25 posts using only 3 SQL statements!
+Rather than making a query for each post, we use SQL's `IN` keyword to fetch author data for all 25 posts using only 3 SQL statements!
 (This would still only need 3 queries if we brought back 10, 100, or 1000 posts):

 ```sql
 -- First, we ask for the first 25 posts